 Oral presentations are featuring abstracts selected for their outstanding quality, presented orally in the lecture room and chaired by an expert in the field.

-Poster presentations stay on display for the length of the meeting and will be presented by the researchers (layout: A0 portrait orientation)
+Poster presentations stay on display for the length of the meeting and will be presented by the researchers.
+Maximum dimensions is 100cm (height) x 140cm (width).

 Assignments of poster locations will be made in advance.
 Each display area will be numbered and a numbered list of poster titles with presenters' names will be available and posted in the poster session room.
 All posters should be arranged in the poster session room at least 30 minutes prior to the beginning of the session.
 Each poster must have at least one presenter and the presenter(s) must remain with their poster throughout the poster session to answer questions.